Achievable logoAchievable logo

 Trinucleotide repeat disorders

-Triple repeat or trinucleotide repeat disorders: A trinucleotide or triple repeat is a sequence of three DNA nucleotides that is repeated a number of times in a row.
-DNA segments with an abnormal number of these repeats are unstable and prone to errors during cell division.
-In some instances, the number of triplet repeats in a given gene increases (expands) from generation to generation until some threshold is passed that results in disease.
+Triple repeat or trinucleotide repeat disorders: A trinucleotide (or triple) repeat is a DNA sequence of three nucleotides that’s repeated multiple times in a row.
+DNA segments with an abnormally high number of repeats are unstable and more likely to develop errors during cell division.
+In some cases, the number of repeats in a given gene increases (expands) from generation to generation.
+Once the repeat number crosses a certain threshold, it can cause disease.

 Huntington's inheritance